social-streets/the-slice/site-template/src/data/articles/malin-fish-and-chip-shop-oldest.md

 tags:
   - "features"
 featuredImage: "/images/Malin-fish-chip-shop-Old-Ford-Road-Bow.jpg"
+author: "francesca-lister-fell"
+excerpt: "Operating from 1860 to the early 1970s, Malin's fish and chip shop on Old Ford Road in Bow was the first fried fish and chippie in the UK.
+We took a look at the dish's fascinating story."
 ---

 Fish and chips has long been considered quintessentially East End food.
 But did you know the first fish and chip shop in the UK was started right here in Bow – Malin's on Old Ford Road.